 Learn How to Handle Leads and Opportunities

-As Leads become Opportunities and move through your sales process, are they getting the right kind of attention, or are you still operating without a process?
+As Leads become Opportunities and move through your sales processSales Process Sales Process is a series of strategic steps or a set of activities aimed at driving sales growth through the alignment of personnel, market insight, methodologies, relevant business units, and technology., are they getting the right kind of attention, or are you still operating without a process?
 Are Leads just thrown over to a sales rep, and left to the vagaries of chance?

 There’s a right and a wrong way to handle Leads and Opportunities, and our self-assessment test is a fun way to find out if you can improve your tactics.

 - Defining and tracking Leads

 - Revealing problems or bottlenecks in your sales processes

 - Sharing best practices within your sales team

 Learn More About Pipeliner CRM